tuc-es/TemporalLogicMonitoringForTinySystemsCaseStudy/README.md

-Data package for a paper at the TAP 2024
+Data package for the paper "Efficient Temporal Logic Runtime Monitoring for Tiny Systems" at TAP 2024
 ========================================
-This data package details result of the paper "Efficient Temporal Logic Runtime Monitoring for Tiny Systems", published at TAP 2024.
+This data package contains detailed results (and the scripts used to obtain them) of the paper "Efficient Temporal Logic Runtime Monitoring for Tiny Systems", published at TAP 2024.

 The results reported on are contained in the folder "results" and in the file "resultsTexMacros.tex".
 They can be looked at directly.